Outdated Browser Detected

 If you can, pair wines with food in your range.
 Red wines like Shiraz go well with red meats, while dry white wines go with chicken and fish.
 Sweet wines and rosé complement fruit salads.

 David Mallory, impulse & on-trade channel director for Gallo, says: “Barbecues are much more sophisticated than they used to be.
-Today’s barbecue will match with a variety
+Today’s barbecue will match with a variety of wines.”

 “Drive significant incremental impulse sales when the sun shines with secondary displays merchandised with complementary barbecue products, including a choice of take-home soft drinks.”